Algorithmic Trading Cryptocurrency 2026: 6 Strategies Ranked by Risk on Solana

 The difference between algorithms lies in step 2 — what they analyze and how they decide.

-The Top Trading Algorithms in Crypto
+What Are the Top Trading Algorithms Used in Crypto?

 1. Momentum Algorithms